 MP for Sittingbourne and Sheppey

-“A party-loyal backbencher with unusually low attendance who generally backs workers’ rights and renters protections while often opposing climate measures and transgender rights.”
+“A party-loyal Labour MP with unusually low attendance who backs workers’ rights and public-service regulation.”

-Kevin McKenna is the Labour (Co-op) MP for Sittingbourne and Sheppey, elected in July 2024.
-He currently sits on the Women and Equalities Committee and on the Space Industry (Indemnities) Bill committee, having previously served on the English Devolution and Community Empowerment Bill committee.
+Kevin McKenna is a Labour (Co-op) MP for Sittingbourne and Sheppey, elected in July 2024.
+He serves on the Women and Equalities Committee and on the Space Industry (Indemnities) Bill committee, and has previously sat on the English Devolution and Community Empowerment Bill committee.

-Declares four financial interests: two entries for donations and other support (including loans) for activities as an MP, and two entries for visits outside the UK.
+Declares four financial interests: two entries relating to donations or other support for activities as an MP, and two entries for visits outside the UK.

 Generated 21 February 2026